chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/documents/special/{SPECIAL_DOCUMENT}

-   Read a special document from a carenet
+   Read a special document from a carenet.

    :shortname: read_special_document_carenet
    :accesscontrol: A user app with access to the carenet or the entire carenet's record, an account in the carenet or in control of the record, or the admin app that created the carenet's record.